John Green: Further adaptations

 Green had sold the film the rights for Looking for Alaska in 2005 to Paramount, which hired Josh Schwartz as writer and director.
 However, after five years with no progress on the project, Green told fans that, while he "desperately loved" the screenplay, there seemed to be little interest at Paramount.
 In 2012, the book reached The New York Times Best Seller list for children's paperbacks.
 Finally, in May 2018, it was announced that Looking for Alaska would be made into a Hulu series with Schwartz and others on board.
 The casting was announced in October 2018.
 Looking for Alaska was released to Hulu on October 18, 2019.
 The series was critically well-received, with Kathryn VanArendonk of Vulture calling it a "rare adaptation that dismantles the original in order to build something that works better."

-In 2019, Let It Snow was adapted into a film of the same name by Netflix.
-On Metacritic, it has a weighted average score of 51 out of 100, based on reviews from 5 critics, indicating "mixed or average reviews".

 In 2017, Green authorized a stage play adaptation of The Fault in Our Stars.
 The play was written by theatre director Tobin Strader of Brebeuf Jesuit Preparatory School in Indianapolis and four students at the high school.
 It was performed in 2019.
+In 2019, Let It Snow was adapted into a film of the same name by Netflix.
+On Metacritic, it has a weighted average score of 51 out of 100, based on reviews from five critics, indicating "mixed or average reviews".

 In August 2014, India's Fox Star Studios announced it would adapt The Fault in Our Stars into an Indian Hindi-language film, with the working title of Kizie Aur Manny.
-Filming began in July 2018, in Jamshedpur, with first-time director Mukesh Chhabra and lead actor Sushant Singh Rajput and lead actress Sanjana Sanghi.
-This adaptation ages up the characters and changes the main setting to India.
-The title of the movie was later changed to Dil Bechara (The Helpless Heart") and is named after one of the original songs written for the movie.
+The adaptation ages up the characters and changes the main setting to India.
+The title of the movie was later changed to Dil Bechara ("The Helpless Heart") and is named after one of the original songs written for the movie.
 Music composer A. R. Rahman composed the background music and songs of the movie.
 The film was scheduled to be released on May 8, 2020, after having been initially scheduled in November 2019, but was later postponed due to the COVID-19 pandemic in India.
 It was released on July 24, 2020, on Disney+ Hotstar and was met with mainly positive reviews.